-- The right section will show you the number of inputs and outputs for this transaction along with its value in BCH or BTC and selected currency for display.
+- The bottom section will show you the number of inputs and outputs for this transaction along with its value in BCH or BTC and selected currency for display.

 - On the very top you can see and copy transaction ID and also see its status: broadcasted or confirmed

-- When viewing transaction details like in the example provided above, you can always see where the transaction is coming from by looking from the top to the bottom.
-The transaction sender is on the top, and the receiver [address] is on the bottom.
-The change address is below the receiver address, placed on the bottom right of each transaction.
+- When viewing transaction details like in the example provided above, you can always see where the transaction is coming from by looking from left to right.
+The transaction sender is on the left, and the receiver [address] is on the right.
+The "change address" is below the receiver address, placed on the bottom of each transaction.

-- For more advanced users, when viewing transaction details, if you hover over the addresses in the bottom section you will see an information-icon; click on it to view the transaction OPcodes and scripts.
+- For more advanced users, when viewing transaction details, if you hover over the addresses you will see an information icon; click on it to view the transaction OP_codes and scripts.

 - For more information on how to work with Transactions please read this post.